Liam-W-Smith/Liam-W-Smith.github.io/COVID-19-spatial-accessibility.md

 ![Accessibility of Ventilators to Vulnerable Populations, original figure](assets/Kang_OG_Reproduction/pop_vents_class.png)
 #### Updated Figure
-![Accessibility of Ventilators to Vulnerable Populations, updated figure](assets/Kang_Class_Reproduction/pop_vents_class.png) Similar to the first set of figures, the extents of the darker blues are smaller in the updated figure in the northwest and southwest.
+![Accessibility of Ventilators to Vulnerable Populations, updated figure](assets/Kang_Class_Reproduction/pop_vents_class.png) Similar to the first set of figures, the extents of the darker blues are smaller in the updated figure than in the original figure, especially in the northwest and southwest.
-The new figure also includes a light blue in the northwest, where the original figure had been darker.
+The new figure also includes a section of light blue in the northwest, where the original figure had been darker.

 For both ICU beds and ventilators, the original and updated figures are similar on the east side, but differ significantly in the northwest and southwest.
 These differences makes sense.